Updated on July 26, 2023

 Can Childhood Glaucoma Be Prevented?

-Early detection and treatment prevent pediatric glaucoma from progressing into blindness.
+Yes.
+Early detection and treatment can prevent pediatric glaucoma from progressing into blindness.

 Congenital glaucoma typically has visual warning signs shortly after birth.
-But other types of childhood glaucoma are usually asymptomatic until the disease progresses into permanent optic nerve damage and vision loss.
+However, other types of childhood glaucoma are usually asymptomatic until the disease progresses into permanent optic nerve damage and vision loss.

 If your child is at risk for infantile or juvenile glaucoma, it is vital to have an annual comprehensive eye exam by a pediatric ophthalmologist.
 They will check eye pressure and look for signs of optic nerve damage.